lampeh/libflipdot/README.md

 --------

-`flip_pipe`: Reads an ASCII bitmap followed by an empty line (\\n\\n) from stdin and sends it to the display.
-Loops until EOF.
+`flip_pipe`: Reads an ASCII bitmap followed by an empty line (\\n\\n) from stdin and sends it to the display, loops until EOF.
 Use this [3x5](http://www.figlet.org/fontdb_example.cgi?font=3x5.flf)
 figlet font to pipe text onto the display.

 To use the library for your own code, copy flipdot.h and libflipdot.a where compiler and linker will find it.
-Link with `-lflipdot`.
+Link with `-lflipdot`

 Functions